dmeoli/OnlineRetail/README.md

 semantics, assessing data quality, the distribution of the variables and the pairwise correlations.

-### Task 1.2: Data Preparation: Improve the quality of your data and prepare it by
+### Task 1.2: Data Preparation
-Extracting new features interesting for describing the customer profile and his purchasing behavior.
+Improve the quality of your data and prepare it by extracting new features interesting for describing the customer profile and his purchasing behavior.
 These indicators have to be extracted for each customer.
 Indicators to be computed are:
 - I: the total number of items purchased by a customer during the period of